Whogives23/Home-Assistant-Object-Detection/README.md

 5. Browse to Configuration>Users>steve AND CHANGE THE PASSWORD!!
 You can now add your own user here if you wish.

 ## Setup

+The Snapshot has a single camera(named backyard) set up from end to end. it would be best to only change this cameras settings in MotionEye, **keeping the Camera Name as backyard**, and see if all other setup works as is.
+If so, then go ahead and start cloning/editing these settings/config/automations for your other cameras.

+If it works as expected, you should be seeing notifications pop up in the notifications tab, as well as images showing up in the Media Browser tab when motion, persons, or cars are detected.

+The #1 thing to check if something isnt working, is if you are using the right local Home Assistant URL in all files and configurations.

+These are the common URLs to use: http://homeassistant.local:8123, http://homeassistant.localdomain:8123, http://homeassistant:8123, http://<YourLocalHAIPAddress>:8123.

+This should be checked in the following locations: Configuration.yaml,Automations.yaml, MotionEye Motion Notification Web Hook URL

+Onto the config:

    ### MotionEye:
    #### Guide: https://www.youtube.com/watch?v=e27jyEcE5lU
    Please Change the password on default credentials once logged in:

    Username: admin

    Password: password1234$
    #### Add Network Camera
    The URL below would be unique to your camera.
 A google search should be able to help you find it.